Joseph77777777/Social-Media-Network-FCS-Project/README.md

 Overview:

-This project will implement  a social network system.
-The project will involve creating various classes and methods to manage users and relationships, connect with friends, make posts, and explore the network through various operations like searching for users, suggesting new friends, and visualizing the social network graph using the NetworkX library.
-The system supports functionalities such as adding and removing users, following and unfollowing friends, posting updates, updating interests,and performing network analysis and recommendations..
+This project implements a social network system similar to popular platforms like Instagram and Twitter, where users can follow and unfollow each other.
+The system allows users to manage their connections, create posts, update their interests, and explore their social network through various functionalities.

 Project Characteristics: